What kinds of water birds can you find in South Dakota?

-Interestingly, every year when they molt, they are entirely flightless for around two months!
-But they are such poor fliers, it doesn’t really matter much, as they prefer to swim to get away from predators anyways.
+Interestingly, every year, when they molt, they are entirely flightless for around two months!
+But they are such poor flyers, it doesn’t matter much, as they prefer to swim to get away from predators anyway.

 For a bird that doesn’t like to fly and isn’t very good at it, they sure do migrate a long way!
 They travel as much as 3,700 miles (6000 km) to reach their wintering feeding grounds.
 Interestingly, on their way south, the entire population of Eared Grebes stops in one of a few salt lakes (Great Salt Lake, Mono Lake) to fatten up on brine shrimp and alkali flies before migrating farther south.

-These water birds are generally quiet, except for during the breeding season, where it’s possible to hear a rising whistle that ends with a hiccup (ooEEK).
+These water birds are generally quiet, except during the breeding season when it’s possible to hear a rising whistle that ends with a hiccup (ooEEK).

-- GIANT white water bird with a long neck and long bill.
+- It is a GIANT white water bird with a long neck and bill.

 - Yellow patch at the base of the bill that wraps around their eyes.

 - Breeding adults have an odd plate that sticks up from the end of the bill.

 American White Pelicans are hard to miss due to their massive size.
 In fact, they are one of the largest birds in South Dakota.
 They typically weigh between 11 – 20 pounds (5.0 – 9.1 kg), but it’s their wingspan that is most impressive.

 When fully spread, the wings measure over 9 feet (2.7 m) from tip to tip, which is the second widest in North America, behind the California Condor.